sg893052/sonic-buildimage/L3/DHCP_Relay/dhcp_relay_enhancements.md

 * `%p` - name of the interface on which request was received, for example: Vlan100.
 * `%h:%p` - hostname of the switch followed by interface name.
+* `%i` - name of the physical interface on which request was received, for example: Ethernet10.
+This option is useful to identify physical interface when multiple clients are connected in a VLAN.
+This will help DHCP server to allocate lease based on the client interface.
+If VLAN is used in circuit-id, then all clients will have same circuit-id.

 The default format type is `%p`.
 The format types can be configured per-client interface.
 The option 82 is applicable to DHCPv4 packets only.